A Full Cycle Design Process Study

 Meet Gina.

-Meet Gina: a young professional navigating a new job in a new city, while trying to hold onto the friendships that matter most.
+Meet Gina: A young professional navigating a new job in a new city, while striving to maintain the friendships that matter most.
+Gina embodies the challenges, motivations, and behaviours we observed across our target audience.

 Ideation